codinggero/class/README.md

 **What is Flutter?**

-"Flutter is an open-source UI (User Interface) framework developed by Google that is used for building natively compiled applications for mobile, web, and desktop from a single codebase.
-It was first released in 2017 and has gained significant popularity among developers for its ability to create high-quality, visually appealing, and fast applications."
+> Flutter is an open-source UI (User Interface) framework developed by Google that is used for building natively compiled applications for mobile, web, and desktop from a single codebase.
+It was first released in 2017 and has gained significant popularity among developers for its ability to create high-quality, visually appealing, and fast applications.

 Key features and characteristics of Flutter include: